MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: Evaluation

-To evaluate the anomaly detection and recovery scheme, we run 100 error-free simulations for each environment as the baseline (golden run).
-Then, we conduct 900 single-bit injections at assembly-level for each environment, including 300 runs for each setting (i.e., \textit{FI}, \textit{D\&R(G)}, and \textit{D\&R(A)}) as shown in Fig.~\ref{fig:detection}, respectively.
+We run 100 error-free simulations for each environment as the baseline (golden run).
+Then, we conduct 900 single-bit injections at the instruction level for each environment, including 300 runs for each setting (i.e., \textit{fault injection (FI)}, \textit{detection \& recovery with Gaussian (D\&R(G))}, and \textit{detection \& recovery with autoencoder (D\&R(A))}), as shown in Fig.~\ref{fig:detection}.
 In each setting, we have 100 fault injections for each PPC stage.
-The number of total 1000 experiments is chosen considering each experiment run takes about 5 minutes.
-Even though MAVFI introduces a negligible overhead of only 5 milliseconds, the experiment time is a limiting factor for the total run number.
+Each run includes a one-time single-bit injection.
+A total of 1000 runs is chosen and each run takes about 5 minutes.
+The UAV experiment time is a limiting factor for the total runs.